 Western AI development has been defined by a single equation: more compute equals more capability.
 OpenAI, Google, and Anthropic have each pursued larger models trained on larger clusters, with training runs costing hundreds of millions of dollars.
 The assumption is that scale is the moat.

-DeepSeek has consistently rejected this premise. deepseek-ai-profile
+DeepSeek has consistently rejected this premise.
+DeepSeek Profile: China's AI Lab Explained (2026)

-Domestic Chips: The Decoupling Accelerates
+Domestic Chips: The Adaptation Signal

 Since October 2022, the United States has progressively tightened export controls on advanced AI chips to China.
 The restrictions have evolved from banning A100 and H100 exports to restricting modified versions (A800, H800) and now targeting the semiconductor manufacturing equipment that would enable China to produce comparable chips domestically.